nathonfowlie/education.aws.developer_associate/_pages/ecr.md

 - Access controlled via IAM policy.
 - Can enable tag immutability to prevent tags being over-written.
 - Can scan images the moment that they're pushed to the registry.
+- ECS cluster instances need an IAM role that allows docker images to be pulled from ECR.

 ## CLI authentication